Tabatha Coffey

-Tabatha Coffey (born 17 May 1969) is a United States-based Australian hairstylist, salon owner, and television personality.
-Her participation as a contestant on the television show Shear Genius in 2007 led to her own fame in the U.S. She was given a television show, Tabatha Takes Over (2008-13), which aired on the US cable television network Bravo.
+Tabatha Coffey is an Australian hairstylist, salon owner, and television personality based in the United States.
+Her participation as a contestant on the television show Shear Genius in 2007 led to her own fame in the U.S. She was given a television show, Tabatha Takes Over (2008–13), which aired on the US cable television network Bravo.
 A similar series, Relative Success with Tabatha, aired on Bravo in 2018.

+Early life

+Coffey was born in Brisbane, Queensland, and raised in Surfers Paradise.
+She decided to become a hairdresser when she was 14 years old.

 Career

-Coffey, whose mother and brother were hairstylists, got her start in her hometown of Surfers Paradise, Queensland, where she started as an assistant in a local shop at the age of 14.
-She has stated that her parents operated a strip club in Adelaide, which inspired her interest in hair styling.
-At 15, she entered a four-year apprenticeship programme to learn more.
-Later, she moved to London to continue her training for the next three years.

 Coffey opened her own salon, Industrie Hair Gurus, in Ridgewood, New Jersey.
 She also styles clients at the Warren-Tricomi salon in West Hollywood.
 Her approach is transformative, creating a special look for each individual, unlike other stylists who specialize in a certain look.
-She also works as a platform artist for hair care product company, Joico International.
+She also works as a platform artist for hair care products company, Joico International.
 She tours different countries 6–12 times a year doing hair shows for the company.
 "My favourite thing is to do work with other professionals and teaching," she said in an interview.
 "I love giving and getting back from other professionals."

-In line with her stated intent to work and teach with other professionals, Coffey sold her Ridgewood, New Jersey, salon in 2011.

 She has also been in beauty publications, as well as backstage in New York's Mercedes Benz Fashion Week.
 She works regularly as an editorial stylist for top fashion and beauty publications, including Seventeen, Marie Claire, and Mademoiselle.

-She wrote It's Not Really About the Hair: The Honest Truth About Life, Love, and the Business of Beauty, published in 2011, and Own It, published in 2014.
+Coffey has written two books: It's Not Really About the Hair: The Honest Truth About Life, Love, and the Business of Beauty (2011) and Own It!: Be the Boss of Your Life--at Home and in the Workplace (2014).
+Both were published by HarperCollins.